virtual-illusion/IRIS_SVM/README.md

 # IRIS_SVM
+1) Performing some Initial Exploratory Data Analysis.
-Analysing and creating a Machine Learning model with the help of Support Vector Machine
+2) Analysing and creating a Machine Learning Model with the help of Support Vector Machine